 At Pinsent Masons LLP the planning team, which is led by Mike Pocock, acts for developers, public sector clients and landowners, as well as construction, energy and water companies.
 It is engaged on infrastructure and development projects and is experienced in education sector work.
 Compulsory purchase orders and development consent orders are also a key area of expertise and it handles contentious planning cases.
-Associate Elizabeth Nuttall is experienced in development planning mandates and senior associate Melanie Grimshaw is 'excellent'.
-Legal director Claire Gregory heads the environmental team which handles contentious and non-contentious work for clients across the water, energy, waste, chemicals, infrastructure and advanced manufacturing sectors.
+Associate Elizabeth Nuttall is experienced in development planning mandates, while legal director Claire Gregory heads the environmental team which handles contentious and non-contentious work for clients across the water, energy, waste, chemicals, infrastructure and advanced manufacturing sectors.

 Mike Pocock (planning); Claire Gregory (environment)